cesmix-mit/MDP/README.md

 # Dependency
-MDP requires Clang++/LLVM compiler, Enzyme, CUDA Toolkit, and Blas/Lapack libaries.
+MDP requires Clang/LLVM compiler, Enzyme, CUDA Toolkit, and Blas/Lapack libaries.

 # Installation

-On a Linux machine, open the terminal and go to the directory MDP.jl/src/enzyme
+On a Linux machine, open the terminal and go to the directory MDP.jl/src/enzyme, then install Clang comipler and Enzyme:

   sudo apt update